NREL-Sienna/InfrastructureSystems.jl/docs/src/dev_guide/auto_generation.md

 ## Instructions

+Refer to the docstrings for `generate_struct` and `generate_structs` and generate the files from the REPL.

+Or

- 1. Create the JSON descriptor file.
+ 1. Create or modify the JSON descriptor file.
 Follow the [PowerSystems.jl](https://github.com/NREL-SIIP/PowerSystems.jl/blob/master/src/descriptors/power_system_structs.json) example.
  2. Run the generation script, passing your descriptor file and an output